datagrok-ai/public/help/develop/function_results_cache.md

 ...
 ```

-### To apply cache for all queries under the specific connection:
+### To apply cache for all queries under the specific connection

 1. Right-click the connection, select **Edit...** and toggle **Cache Results**.
 This will activate both client-side and server-side cache.
 2. Optionally fill in the **Invalidate On** field.